Journalism (JOUR)

 JOUR 4894 Journalism Internship 3 s.h.

 Application of journalism skills through supervised work experience.
-Students complete a minimum of 60 work hours for each hour registered.
+Students complete a minimum of 180 work hours.
 Internship placement is selective.
-Coursework may require travel.
-May be repeated for up to 6 hours.
+May require travel.